Certifa/nmapfullscan/README.md

 # nmapfullscan

-A lightweight Python tool to run quick and targeted Nmap scans and save results.
-Small, safe, and reproducible workflow for local labs and authorized testing.
+A lightweight Python tool for fast and reliable Nmap scans with enhanced readability and safe results saving.
+Perfect for local labs and authorized testing environments.

 ---

 ## Overview

-`nmapfullscan.py`:

-- Runs a **quick TCP sweep** (grepable output) to discover open ports.
+`nmapfullscan.py` runs a two-step TCP scan workflow with colorized console output and added UDP scanning:

+- **Step 1:** Quick TCP port sweep using `-sS` (SYN scan) on all ports with controlled timing parameters for a balance of speed and accuracy.
+Outputs grepable and XML files.
-- Runs a **targeted detailed scan** (`-sC -sV` and additional options) on discovered ports.
+- **Step 2:** Targeted detailed scan (`-sC -sV`) on only the discovered open TCP ports for service/version detection.
-- Lists all scanned ports.
-- Appends a **top-100 UDP** scan.
-- Saves the final human-readable report to `./nmap-scans/` by default (can override with `--output-dir`).
+- **Step 3:** Optional UDP top-100 port scan appended to results.
+- All results are saved in timestamped files in `./nmap-scans/` by default, including human-readable text with color highlights and XML for machine parsing.
+- Configurable scan speed profiles (`safe`, `balanced`, `fast`) allow control over timing aggressiveness and retries for more reliable detections.

 ---

-## Behaviour & internals (concise)
+## Usage

 Flow:

-- Quick TCP sweep (nmap -T4 --min-rate=1000 -p- -n -v -oG -) to find open ports
+- Quick TCP sweep (`nmap -T4 --min-rate=1000 -p- -n -v -oG -`) to find open ports
 - Parse open ports from grepable output
-- If open ports exist → nmap -sC -sV -p<ports> saved to the final text file (and XML if configured)
+- If open ports exist → `nmap -sC -sV -p<ports>` saved to the final text file (and XML if configured)
-- Append nmap -sU --top-ports 100 to the same text file
+- Append `nmap -sU --top-ports 100` to the same text file

+`python3 nmapfullscan.py <IP or hostname> [--no-udp] [--output-dir <directory>] [--profile safe|balanced|fast]`

 ---